EtchedPixels/EmulatorKit/README.md

 ## N8VEM Mark 2 Emulator

-This is a fairly minimal emulator for the N8VEM v2 system board.
+This is a fairly basic emulator for the N8VEM v2 system board.

 https://retrobrewcomputers.org/doku.php?id=boards:sbc:sbc_v2:start

-Currently it only provides minimal emulation in order to boot ROMWBW.
-More emulations will be added over time.

-Currently the following are emulated: Memory mapping, 16x50 UART (minimally), 8255 PIO (minimally), 4UART (minimally).
+Currently the following are emulated: 512K ROM, 512K RAM, memory mapping, 16x50 UART (minimally), 8255 PIO (PPIDE), 4UART (minimally), PropIOv2 (SD and console), timer on serial hack but not yet ECB interrupt via serial hack.

-The goal is to add emulations for PPIDE, PropIOv2 as well as tidying up the interrupt logic including supporting the timer on an RS232 control line hack.

 The jumpers are not emulated.
-K7 is always assumed to be 1-2, K10 1-2 and K11 1-2.
+K7 is always assumed to be 1-2, K10 1-2 and K11 1-2 giving a 32K/32K split.

 # To get actual hardware see